Will Purdue cover the spread vs. Gonzaga? Betting Trends, Record ATS

 Purdue vs. Gonzaga: Betting Trends, Record ATS, Home/Road Splits - November 20

-The No. 11 Gonzaga Bulldogs (2-0) host the No. 2 Purdue Boilermakers (3-0) at SimpliFi Arena at Stan Sheriff Center on Monday, November 20, 2023 at 5:00 PM ET on ESPN2.
-There is no line set for the game.
+The No. 2 Purdue Boilermakers (3-0) will look to extend a three-game winning streak when they visit the No. 11 Gonzaga Bulldogs (2-0) on Monday, November 20, 2023 at SimpliFi Arena at Stan Sheriff Center as 4.5-point favorites.
+The contest airs at 5:00 PM ET on ESPN2.
+The point total for the matchup is set at 155.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!